rohitpatwa/leetcode/Readme.md

 56. Merge Intervals : Sort intervals.
 Add first int(erval) to res.
 Iterate on remaining and check if curr[0] <= res[-1][1]
 162. Find Peak Element : Call helper with (nums, l, r). if nums[m] < nums[m+1]: l = m+1; else: r = m-1.
 342. Power of Four : Binary representation should be of the form 1000... and of odd length.
+77. Combinations : Same as subsets problem.
+Just put a constraint to add subsets of len 2 and return after adding because we don't want to explore subsets of len > 2.
+567. Permutation in String : l = len(s1).
+Slide over a window of size l on s2 and keep creating counters.
+If ctr_s1==ctr_s2: return true.
+424. Longest Repeating Character Replacement : Sliding window problem.
+Keep increasing end. max_count=max char inside window.
+If (end-start+1 - max_count > k): start += 1.
+215. Kth Largest Element in an Array : Create a min heap of size k.
+While inserting elements, if num > heap.top, heap.pop, insert num.
+Else pass.
+Return heap.top.
+767. Reorganize String : Create list of len(S).
+Create Counter.
+Iterate from most freq to least. keep inserting in alternate idx(0,2,4 ...). when i>=len(S): i=1.
+621. Task Scheduler : ctr=nums except the 1st one which have max_count. total_idle_slots = (max_count-1)*n; res = max_count+ctr+total_idle_slots; return max(res,len(tasks)).
+100. Same Tree : Compare values of current nodes and recursively call left sub tree and right sub tree.
+Write proper break condition.
+253. Meeting Rooms II : Sort the intervals on start time.
+Use a min heap.
+Push end times in min heap.
+While start < end, heap.pop(). res = max(res, len(heap)) at any point.
+268. Missing Number : (n*n+1)/2 - sum(nums)
+295. Find Median from Data Stream : Use minheap and maxheap.
+Pushpop every new elem in maxheap, add popped elem in min heap.
+If len(minheap)>len(maxheap), re-balance.
+763. Partition Labels : Use dict to store last occ of every char.
+Then iterate over S and create a sliding window from start of current char till last occ of that char.
+7. Reverse Integer : Store sign of x.
+Convert x in str, reverse str, convert str back to int, multiply it with it's sign.
+Remember to take mods at the end.
+3. Longest Substring Without Repeating Characters : 2 pointer soluion(l, r).
+Keep latest occ of every char in dict.
+If curr char in dict, l = d[c] + 1.
+Update max at each step.
+124. Binary Tree Maximum Path Sum : Create a helper function get_sum which will get max sum till that node.
+Update res in get_sum with get_sum(left) + get_sum(right) + node.val.
+127. Word Ladder : Perform bi-directional BFS from start word and end word.
+Keep track of visited nodes from start and end separately.
+As you get intersection, return sum of len.
+23. Merge k Sorted Lists : Use min heap of size k.
+Add 1 elem from each list in format (val, i++, next_ptr). i is added to allow heap sorting.
+Pop from heap and add from same list.
+857. Minimum Cost to Hire K Workers : Sort on (wage/quality).
+Create a max heap on quality of size k.
+Iterate on sorted w_q list, ans = sum(qualities)*current_ratio.
+Keep updating.
+222. Count Complete Tree Nodes : Find len of tree by going max left.
+Do binary search (similar to finding first bad version/last good version) to find num of nodes in last level.
+1594.
+Maximum Non Negative Product in a Matrix : At each elem in dp grid store min and max prod till that elem.
+Take min and max of leftmin, leftmax, topmin, topmax.
+310. Minimum Height Trees : Create an adjacency list.
+Find all the leaves.
+Trim leaves, remove connections and update new leaves till you reach center.
+17. Letter Combinations of a Phone Number : Perform DFS.
+Create a number to char mapping.
+Call a helper function on each digit and iterate through it's chars recursively.
+1593.
+Split a String Into the Max Number of Unique Substrings : Iterate s and create cand.
+Add cand to seen set.
+Recursively call helper. max = max(max, helper() + 1) and backtrack.
+702. Search in a Sorted Array of Unknown Size : Start with r=1.
+Keep doubling r until reader(r) > target.
+Perform Binary Search between r/2 and r.
+116. Populating Next Right Pointers in Each Node : This solution is in O(n) space.
+Do level order traversal and create links within the level.
+117. Populating Next Right Pointers in Each Node II : This is O(1) space.
+Create parent, child and child_head nodes.
+Move parent node horizontally and create links in child nodes.

 #################################### STM #########################################

+40. Combination Sum II : Similar to finding subsets problem.
+Here find subsets whose sum is equal to target.
+Sort candidates and skip repeat numbers.
+235. Lowest Common Ancestor of a Binary Search Tree
+236. Lowest Common Ancestor of a Binary Tree
+937. Reorder Data in Log Files
+654. Maximum Binary Tree
+259. 3Sum Smaller
+713. Subarray Product Less Than K
+686. Repeated String Match
+346. Moving Average from Data Stream
+734. Sentence Similarity
+299. Bulls and Cows
+246. Strobogrammatic Number
+359. Logger Rate Limiter
+26. Remove Duplicates from Sorted Array
+189. Rotate Array
+8. String to Integer (atoi)
+12. Integer to Roman
+165. Compare Version Numbers
+273. Integer to English Words
+387. First Unique Character in a String
+20. Valid Parentheses
+42. Trapping Rain Water
+138. Copy List with Random Pointer
+103. Binary Tree Zigzag Level Order Traversal
+348. Design Tic-Tac-Toe
+957. Prison Cells After N Days
+1592.
+Rearrange Spaces Between Words
+66. Plus One
+76. Minimum Window Substring
+159. Longest Substring with At Most Two Distinct Characters
+163. Missing Ranges
+809. Expressive Words
+833. Find And Replace in String
+31. Next Permutationf`
+1512.
+Number of Good Pairs
+1598.
+Crawler Log Folder
+1599.
+Maximum Profit of Operating a Centennial Wheel 1600.
+Throne Inheritance
+1504.
+Count Submatrices With All Ones
+61. Rotate List
+329. Longest Increasing Path in a Matrix
+170. Two Sum III - Data structure design
+394. Decode String
+1614.
+Maximum Nesting Depth of the Parentheses
+1615.
+Maximal Network Rank
+1616.
+Split Two Strings to Make Palindrome
+859. Buddy Strings
+399. Evaluate Division
+947. Most Stones Removed with Same Row or Column
+951. Flip Equivalent Binary Trees
+247. Strobogrammatic Number II
+123. Best Time to Buy and Sell Stock III
+188. Best Time to Buy and Sell Stock IV
+1007.
+Minimum Domino Rotations For Equal Row
+349. Intersection of Two Arrays
+547. Friend Circles
+735. Asteroid Collision
+39. Combination Sum
+456. 132 Pattern : Create aux array storing the min_left[i]=min(nums[:i]).
+Iterate on nums from end and store elements in Stack.
+In each iteration while S[-1] <= min_left[j]: S.pop().

+975. Odd Even Jump
+1588.
+Sum of All Odd Length Subarrays